Electric Dog Fence Basics

-The transmitter box, wire, and receiver collar are the 3 basic components of any containment system but differences and features like correction level, signal field width, and maximum area vary greatly from system to system.
-View our handyfor a quick view of our dog fence systems.
+The transmitter box, dog fence wire, and receiver collar are the 3 basic components of any containment system but differences and features like correction level, signal field width, and maximum area vary greatly from system to system.
+View our handy comparison chart for a quick view of our dog fence systems.

 |Generally installed within your home or garage, it is the control center for the fence.
 The transmitter box not only sends the signal out through the perimeter wire but also alerts you when there is a problem such as a wire break.
 The control box also determines the width of the boundary zone and in some systems the correction level of the collar(s).|